 What Else Can Be Shared

-You can also share budgets, scheduled transactions and account folders.
+You can also share budgets, scheduled transactions, financial plans and account folders.

 Shared Budgets Limitations

 Shared budgets physically remain in the iCloud account of the original owner, meaning that there are some limitations.
 Points below apply only if you have a budget that is being shared with you: